UMNLibraries/simpledoi-ruby/README.md

 - `10.1023/B:SOVI.0000043002.02424.ca`
 - `10.1002/(SICI)1099-1050(199609)5:5!!447::AID-HEC220!!3.0.CO;2-#`

-Certain common patterns are used to extract additional ISSN or ISBN identifiers from the DOIs. **Note**: These are strictly pattern matches from the DOI string, and therefore not guaranteed to actually _be_ ISSNs or ISBNs.
+Certain common patterns are used to extract additional ISSN identifiers from the DOIs. **Note**: These are strictly pattern matches from the DOI string, and therefore not guaranteed to actually _be_ valid ISSNs.
 In our experience, and for our purposes they are sufficient.

-- `10.1007/978-1-4419-1570-2_9` will yield `978-1-4419-1570-2` as its ISBN
 - `10.1111/j.1475-3995.1998.tb00130.x` will yield `1475-3995` as its ISSN

 For many examples of supported strings, see